Nortcele7/Solar-System-Project/README.md

 # Interactive Solar Sytem Simulator | SSS

-This project is a real-time 3D solar-system simulator built using modern OpenGL (core profile) in C++.
+This project is a real-time 3D solar-system simulator built using modern OpenGL in C++.

 This README keeps only concepts that are used or partially used in this project.